Rent to own homes can be an excellent option for bad credit borrowers if you understand how to find a fair deal

 Look for homes for sale on the real estate platforms like Zillow, Trulia and Realtor.
-These sites will have some homes listed as buy to rent option, but you can also approach traditional sellers.
+These sites will have some homes listed with the buy to rent option, but you can also approach traditional sellers.

 If a home has been on the market for more than a few months, the seller might be desperate enough to offer you a deal on a lease option.
-It might not be possible if they need to pay off their own mortgage on the property but it’s worth asking.
+It might not be possible if they need to pay off their mortgage on the property, but it's worth asking.

 Another option is to ask owners of rental properties for a lease option.
-They may not have been considering it before but, as they say, everything is for sale for the right price.
-Make sure you’re not paying too high a price for the home, but this is usually a good way to find rent to buy deals as well.
+They may not have considered it before, but as they say, everything is for sale for the right price.
+Make sure you're not paying too high a price for the home, but this is an excellent way to find rent and buy deals.

-The final way to find lease option properties, and really the worst way, is to use rent to own websites or the newspaper for properties specifically marketed as rent to own.
+The final way to find lease option properties, and the worst way, is to use rent to own websites or the newspaper for properties specifically marketed as rent to own.
 Websites like housinglist.com and irenttoown.com charge up to $99 a month to browse properties.
-Since the homes are being sold specifically as rent to own, they’re probably going to be much more expensive than you’ll find with the other methods.
+Since the homes are being sold specifically as rent to own, they'll probably be much more expensive than you'll find with the other methods.

 How Does Rent to Own Work with Bad Credit?

 Rent to own ONLY works with bad credit.
-If you have any other option and can get a bad credit mortgage, you should probably try that route even if you have to wait a while to save up the down payment.
+If you have any other option and can get a bad credit mortgage, you should try that route, even if you have to wait a while to save up the down payment.

-Understand that landlords are going to take advantage of your bad credit and the fact that you don’t have any other option.
-It’s not entirely unfair.
-They are taking a risk that you won’t take care of the house or that property prices will jump and they’ll be out the investment.
+Understand that landlords will take advantage of your bad credit and that you don't have any other option.
+It's not entirely unfair.
+They are taking a risk that you won't take care of the house or that property prices will jump, and they'll be out of the investment.

 There are a few things to remember before signing a rent to own contract.

-First is to know the fair price of the home.
-You’ll have to accept that rent to own homes are going to be more expensive, but you don’t have to accept a huge premium on the market value.
+The first is to know the fair price of the home.
+You'll have to accept that rent to own homes will be more expensive, but you don't have to accept a significant premium on the market value.

 - Look at other homes for sale in the neighborhood and divide the sales price by square footage.

-- This is your price per square foot and the average will tell the market value of your home.
+- This is your price per square foot; the average will tell the market value of your home.

 Have a real estate lawyer look over the contract provided by the property owner.
-This is going to cost a couple hundred dollars and you’ll be tempted to just look it over yourself.
+This will cost a couple of hundred dollars, and you'll be tempted to look it over yourself.
 Is it worth losing thousands and the house because the landlord snuck something into the contract to screw you over?

 Avoiding Rent to Own Scams

 Landlords love rent to own contracts.
-They get a price above market value and a tenant, none of the normal rental headaches and a tenant that is going to take care of the home like it’s their own.
+They get a price above market value and a tenant, none of the usual rental headaches, and a tenant that will take care of the home like it's their own.

 Besides making the purchase price way over market value, there are a few common lease option scams for which you should watch out.

-- Get a condition of title report to make sure there are no liens on the property.
+- Get a condition of title report to ensure no liens on the property.

-- Make sure the contract gives you the right to see the owner’s mortgage payment receipts.
-An owner in trouble might decide to stop paying the mortgage while the tenant keeps paying.
+- Ensure the contract allows you to see the owner's mortgage payment receipts.
+For example, an owner in trouble might decide to stop paying the mortgage while the tenant keeps paying.

-Contracts should allow for a reasonable time you can be late on a payment, usually 10 days, without voiding the contract.
-Responsibility for repairs should be reasonable also with a certain allowable time and to be inspected by a third party.
+Contracts should allow for a reasonable time to be late on a payment, usually 10 days, without voiding the contract.
+Responsibility for repairs should also be reasonable within a specific allowable time and be inspected by a third party.

 Rent to Own Arrangements: Two Types

-1) The first kind gives you a chance to get familiar with the home and neighborhood before deciding whether or not it's really what you want.
-In return for being allowed to live in the house before buying it, you pay a slightly higher rent.
+1) The first kind allows you to get familiar with the home and neighborhood before deciding whether or not it's really what you want.
+Then, you pay a slightly higher rent to be allowed to live in the house before buying it.

-2) The second kind of RTO requires that you make all of your rental payments before ownership is transferred to you.
-You are required to put down a down payment when you sign the agreement and then make regular monthly payments until the balance has been paid off.
+2) The second kind of RTO requires you to make all your rental payments before ownership is transferred to you.
+You must put down a down payment when you sign the agreement and then make regular monthly payments until the balance has been paid off.
 These agreements are known as delayed financing or deferred-payment contracts.

-When people move into new homes, they frequently have problems paying their bills on time.
+People who move into new homes frequently have problems paying their bills on time.
 This makes sense because moving always seems to cause financial disruptions in your life, no matter what you do to prepare for it.
-If you are unable to come up with enough money at once for a down payment, closing costs and other expenses related to the purchase of a new home, it's easy to see how moving can become a financial burden.
+If you cannot come up with enough money at once for a down payment, closing costs, and other expenses related to purchasing a new home, it's easy to see how moving can become a financial burden.

 What Happens if You Don't Make Your Payments?

-If you don't make your rental payments on time or if you fail to pay for some reason, you could forfeit all of your money and also lose any down payment that may have been made during the deferred contract process.
-Before signing any agreement, be sure that you are ready for this possibility.
+If you don't make your rental payments on time or fail to pay for some reason, you could forfeit all of your money and lose any down payment that may have been made during the deferred contract process.
+Before signing any agreement, be sure you are ready for this possibility.
 In addition to forfeiting your deposit, you might find that collection agencies are called in.
-This means that your credit will be seriously damaged by an RTO contract violation.
-If there is a clause in the contract allowing the owner to sell your contract to a third party, you might also find yourself facing legal action and having another person's name on the mortgage.
+An RTO contract violation will seriously damage your credit.
+If a clause in the contract allows the owner to sell your contract to a third party, you might also face legal action and have another person's name on the mortgage.

 What You Need to Know Before Signing Any Contract

-Many renters don't know what they should look out for before entering into an agreement with a seller offering Rent to Own contracts.
-These contracts are not regulated by any government authority, so there is no agency that ensures that interested parties have been fully informed about risks or terms.
+Many renters don't know what to look out for before agreeing with a seller offering Rent to Own contracts.
+Any government authority does not regulate these contracts, so no agency ensures that interested parties have been fully informed about risks or terms.
 If you come across such an offer, never agree to anything until you've read every word of the contract.

-Rent to buy programs can be a great financial tool for bad credit borrowers that aren’t able to get a traditional mortgage.
-They aren’t the best situation but there are enough benefits that you should consider a lease option if you really want to own a home.
+Rent to buy programs can be a great financial tool for bad credit borrowers who can't get a traditional mortgage.
+Of course, they aren't the best situation, but there are enough benefits to consider a lease option if you want to own a home.